Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

-We consider a different model parameter setting to demonstrate the existence of type P-P \mh{BP}.
-The model parameters and how GUE changes with $\bar f_3$ are shown in Figure \ref{fig:phi_p_bar_f}.
-The presented example is special since bus 1 can generate for free.
-This models, e.g., abundant renewable generation at bus 1.
-As will be discuss in details, type P-P \mh{BP} occurs because \emph{LMP change induced by line capacity increase can trigger relocation of loads (driven by the transportation UE) unfavorable for the grid.} \mh{Without the coupling with the transportation system (i.e. power loads are fixed), expanding power system through increasing $\bar f_3$ will not increase $\Phi_\mathrm{P}$ since $g_2^\star$ and $g_3^\star$ are getting more balanced.
-With the coupling, although increasing $\bar f_3$ still makes $g_2^\star$ and $g_3^\star$ more balanced.
-The speed $g_2^\star$ and $g_3^\star$ move towards a more balanced state is damped by the power load relocation induced by the LMP changes, which makes it possible for $\Phi_\mathrm{P}$ to increase.} Based on the thrid and fourth panels of Figure \ref{fig:phi_p_bar_f}, we observe that again power system congestion pattern plays an important role.
-Indeed, the congestion pattern switch at a critical $\bar f_3$ value; before the switch where line 1 and line 3 are congested, we observe type P-P \mh{BP}.
-Under this congestion pattern partial derivative of power system social cost with respect to $\bar f_3$ can be computed as
+We consider a different model setting to demonstrate type P-P \mh{BP}.
+The model parameters and how GUE changes with $\bar f_3$ are shown in Fig.~\ref{fig:phi_p_bar_f}.
+The presented example is special since bus 1 generates for free.
+Type P-P \mh{BP} occurs because \emph{LMP change induced by line capacity increase can trigger relocation of loads (driven by the transportation UE) unfavorable for the grid.}